everpub/openscienceprize/proposal.md

 boosted progress in many fields of science, it has also created barriers for scientific communication, which are particularly painful in the ongoing transition to Open Science.
-Permitting other researchers to fully understand a complex computational method requires not only publishing software and datasets, but also providing a computational environment in which readers can explore these methods easily by changing parameters and input data.
+Permitting other researchers, let alone non-specialists, to fully understand complex research requires not only publishing software and datasets, but also providing a computational environment in which readers can explore these methods easily by changing parameters and input data.